isomerpages/dis-dotc/_our-products/Products/Pinpoint.md

 <p>Pinpoint provides free unlimited storage and daily backups to keep all
 your images and videos organised on one platform.
-Using customisable AI-powered tagging with facial recognition, it automates media organisation by identifying notable figures like Singapore ministers and public agency leaders.
+Using customisable AI-powered tagging with facial recognition, it automates media organisation by identifying notable figures like Singapore ministers and leaders in the public sector.
 This list is continually updated to streamline media sorting, ensuring accurate and efficient retrieval thereafter.</p>
 <p></p>
 <p></p>
 <div class="isomer-image-wrapper">